 We looked at motion sensor lights, floodlights, solar lights, and more to find the ones that deliver the best security lighting and energy efficiency.
+We picked the RAB Super Stealth Bullet Floods as our top pick.
 Read our full reviews to see how our top outdoor security lights stack up when it comes to brightness, convenience, cost, and installation.

 Here are the Best Outdoor Security Lights

 Motion Detection Range

 |Best motion sensor light||$104.99||180° out|

 |Hardwired||1,000 watts||UL-rated for wet locations||View on Amazon|

 |Best floodlight||$199.99||Up to 30 ft.||Hardwired||1,800 lumens||-22°F to 120°F|

 |View on Amazon|

 |Best budget light||$42.99||10–26 ft.||Solar||420 lumens||IP65 waterproof||View on Amazon|